 - Aiding and abetting the understatement of tax

 Criminal tax penalties can involve fines and possible jail time.
-For instance, an individual may pay up to $100,000 and imprisonment for up to five years if convicted for tax evasion.
+For instance, an individual may pay up to $100,000 and be imprisoned for up to five years if convicted of tax evasion.
 Also, the taxpayer may be ordered to pay court costs and restitution to the IRS.